younglim/developer.gov.sg/collections/_products/categories/digital-solutions-to-address-covid-19/notarise/overview.md

 ---
-title: Notarise - A platform for getting digital travel documents issued, and verified by officials
+title: Notarise - A Platform for Officials to Issue and Verify Digital Travel Documents
-layout: layout-page-sidenav
 category: Digital Solutions to Address COVID-19
 redirect_from:
     - /products/categories/digital-solutions-to-address-covid-19/notarise/